How to Plant and Grow Oriental Poppy

-Sow Oriental Poppy seeds in 2 inch pots or cell packs, press into soil but do not cover.
+Plant Oriental Poppy Seeds: Sow Oriental poppy seeds in 2 in. pots or cell packs, press into soil, do not cover.
 Needs light to germinate.
 Kept at 65°F., germination is in 14-21 days.
 Can direct sow into prepared seed beds in rows.
-Thin to 12-18 inches apart.
+Thin seedlings to 12-18 in. apart.

-Comments: Full sun.
-Oriental Poppies prefer moderately fertile, well-drained soil.
+Grow Oriental Poppy: Full sun.
+Oriental poppies prefer moderately fertile, well-drained soil.
 Provide regular water first season, less water in following years.
-Plants are long-lived in cold winter climates, can thrive for decades.
+Oriental poppies are long-lived in cold winter climates; they can thrive for decades.

-For bouquets: Cut Oriental Poppy stems in morning as flower petals unfold, sear cut end with match.
-Flowers are followed by large ornamental pods filled with thousands of spicy, nutty-flavored edible seeds.
+For Bouquets: Cut Oriental poppy stems in the morning as flower petals unfold, sear fresh cut with match.
+Flowers are followed by large, ornamental pods filled with thousands of spicy, nutty-flavored, edible seeds.

 Oriental Poppy plants go dormant after flowering.
-Leaves return in fall and remain through winter.
-Place next to sprawling plants such as Baby's Breath, they fill summer gaps.
-Divide Oriental Poppy plants infrequently, every 4-5 years in mid- to late summer.
+Foliage returns in fall, remains through winter.
+Place next to sprawling plants such as baby's breath, they fill summer gaps.
+Divide Oriental poppy plants infrequently, every 4-5 years in mid- to late summer.

-Propagate favorite plants: Lift, then cut roots into 3-4 inch sections.
+Propagate favorite plants: Lift, then cut roots into 3-4 in. sections.
+Plant 1 in. deep.